 You can hire a professional bookkeeper or accountant to do your accounting for you.
 The best thing about this is that they’ll know the laws around employment and taxes, and they’ll keep up to date for any changes.
 When it comes to payroll accounting, you’ll save a lot of time by hiring a professional to keep up on things.
 Keep in mind, though, that hiring an accountant can be costly.

 In this case, a third-party payroll solution for small businesses handles every part of your business’s payroll.
 This is a full-service option that can include payroll management and, sometimes, human resources help.
 You get peace of mind knowing that you’re complying with the latest rules and regulations.
 Most likely, your third-party service will have an online portal that lets you easily see your business’s payroll information, employees’ hours, earnings and other important information.
 Often, a third-party service costs less than an accountant.

-Bookkeeping is the sometimes tedious but always essential task for handling financials.
+Bookkeeping is a sometimes tedious but always essential task when handling your small business books and payments.
 To do business bookkeeping, you must record all of your transactions, like making a sale or purchasing a machine, in chronological order.
 Anything that goes in and out has to go in your books.
 Keeping careful records enables you to understand your financial health and will be a big help come tax time.

 If you haven’t done so already, it’s important to set up a business bank account.
 Separating your business and personal finances is a smart way to prevent an overly complicated financial system that causes a number of headaches at tax time.

 1. DIY vs. hiring

 Hiring a professional bookkeeper can save you time and ensure that your records are accurate, but those services do cost money.
 If you choose to do most of your bookkeeping yourself, you may still want to consider hiring a professional around tax season or for a few hours a month to make sure you’re on the right track.